Staff Profiles

 Adult Services Counsellor.
 Rose’s role at PAC-UK is as a counsellor in the adult counselling service, providing counselling to adults affected by adoption or other permanent placement.
 These include adopted adults, care experienced adults, birth parents and other birth relatives, adoptive parents and special guardians.
 Rose has a particular interest in the impact of early trauma, separation and loss, identity issues and support around search and reunion.…Read More

 Adult Services Counsellor.
 Rose’s role at PAC-UK is as a counsellor in the adult counselling service, providing counselling to adults affected by adoption or other permanent placement.
 These include adopted adults, care experienced adults, birth parents and other birth relatives, adoptive parents and special guardians.
 Rose has a particular interest in the impact of early trauma, separation and loss, identity issues and support around search and reunion.
-Rose is a qualified social worker with over 30 years’ experience of providing adoption support services and post care services for adults.
+Rose was a social worker with over 30 years’ experience of providing adoption support services and post care services for adults.
 She has an Advanced Diploma in Humanistic Integrative Counselling and has completed PAC-UK’s Adoption Counselling Expertise (ACE) diploma and undertaken PAC-UK’s Enhancing Adoptive Parenting training.
-Rose is a registered member of BACP and Social Work England.
-She has worked as a research interviewer/team member on several major adoption research studies into the experience of adopted adults and their birth and adoptive families.
+Rose – who is also a registered member of BACP – has worked as a research interviewer/team member on several major adoption research studies into the experience of adopted adults and their birth and adoptive families.

 Photo of Fiona Start